List of DC Comics characters: D: Doctor Leviticus

 Doctor Leviticus is a character appearing in American comic books published by DC Comics.

 An unknown woman used the name of Doctor Leviticus to experiment on electrum which would later be used in the Talon experiments of her group the Court of Owls.

 Doctor Leviticus in other media

 A variation of Doctor Leviticus named Rebekah Leviticus, also known as Rebecca March, appears in Gotham Knights, portrayed by Lauren Stamile.
 This version is Lincoln March's wife, mother of Brody March, and the leader of the Court of Owls.

 Doctor Moon

-Doctor Moon is a character appearing in American comic books published by DC Comics.
-He was created by Dennis O'Neil and Irv Novick and first appearing in Batman #240 (March 1972).

-Moon is a criminal neurosurgeon who sells his services to other villains that require his unethical skills of body modifications, psychological conditions, and torture.
-Throughout his appearances, he allies with the League of Assassins and various other villains before Manhunter kills him.
+Doctor Moon is a criminal neurosurgeon who sells his services to other villains that require his unethical skills of body modifications, psychological conditions, and torture.
+Moon was first seen in the Pre-Crisis as a member of the League of Assassins.
+Ra's al Ghul wanted him to reanimate a brain of a corpse so that he can interrogate only for that plan to be foiled by Batman.
+Moon is later killed by Manhunter who stabs him with a scalpel.